Seravo/docs/_posts/2015-10-15-data-locations.md

 ---
 layout: page
-title: "Basics and Paths"
+title: "Data locations"
 category: get-started
 date: 2015-10-12 11:29:39
 order: 1
 published: true
+summary: "This page includes all default data paths for WP-Palvelu site.
+This includes paths to log files and htdocs."
 ---

 ## Base installation
-WP-Palvelu uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as base installation for all sites.
+WP-palvelu uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as base installation for all sites.
 If you have any problems with the template please add [issue to Github](https://github.com/Seravo/wordpress/issues).

 ## Data locations
 All of your data is held under path: ```/data/```.
 During the updates of your site we will wipe away all unneccessary files and only preserve things in ```/data/``` directory.
 But don't worry because for example we have moved your home folder into ```/data/home/$USER/``` and made correct symlinks so you won't even notice it's elsewhere.